 Richard R. Lunt joined the faculty of Michigan State University in 2011 in the Chemical Engineering and Materials Science and Physics Departments.
 He earned his B.Ch.E. from the University of Delaware, graduating with honors for his work on phase equilibria in superconducting-related perovskites under Douglas J. Buttrey.
-He received his PhD in chemical engineering from Princeton University while working as a researcher with Stephen Forrest at the University of Michigan (2006-2010) and Jay B. Benziger at Princeton.
+He received his PhD in chemical engineering from Princeton University while working with Stephen Forrest at the University of Michigan (2006-2010) and Jay B. Benziger at Princeton.
 While building his lab at MSU he worked as a postdoctoral associate at MIT with Vladimir Bulović.
-He has won a number of awards for his innovative research and is the inventor of over 15 U.S. patents, the majority of which have been licensed.
+He has won a number of awards for his innovative research and is the inventor of over 25 U.S. patents, the majority of which have been licensed.
 He is a co-founder of Ubiquitous Energy Inc., which is commercializing transparent solar cells that enable seamless deployment of light-harvesting functionality in the form of products and surfaces.
 He is also cofounder of GlowShop LLC, which is commercializing educational kits for solar energy.